emizrak/academicwebsite/content/home/about.md

 # Biography

+* Lecturer at the University of Sheffield (since Sept 2022)
+* Marie Curie Fellow (UKRI funded) at the University of Oxford (since Oct 2022)
 * Postdoctoral Scholar at the University of Zurich (since May 2018)
 * Postdoctoral Scholar at the University of California (2017 - 2018)
 * PhD in Cognitive Psychology (2017)
-* I am interested in retrieval from memory; how we fail to retrieve and forget, how we can retrieve more efficiently.
+* I am interested in human memory; how we remember and forget, how we represent information in our memory.